bruvellu/terebratalia-wnts/wnt.md

 Wnt ligands are secreted proteins that activate Wnt signaling by binding to membrane-bound Frizzled receptors.
 The signal is transduced by at least three pathways.
 The Wnt/beta-catenin pathway, also known as the canonical pathway, which generally regulates cell fates through the activity of beta-catenin, the Wnt/PCP pathway (planar cell polarity), a so-called non-canonical pathway which controls cell polarity and is involved in tissue morphogenesis, and the Wnt/calcium pathway, which regulates intracellular calcium levels important for convergent extension movements in vertebrates [@James2008-tt].
-There are thirteen subfamilies of Wnt genes, five subfamilies of Frizzleds, a number of receptors and co-receptors, as well as a series of agonists, antagonists, and downstream players and effector molecules involved in Wnt signaling.
+There are 13 subfamilies of Wnt genes, five subfamilies of Frizzleds, a number of receptors and co-receptors, as well as a series of agonists, antagonists, and downstream players and effector molecules involved in Wnt signaling.
 Over the years, it has been increasingly recognized that Wnt signaling pathways are not linear cascades, but operate as a complex network of protein interactions where the downstream response depends on the local context [@Van_Amerongen2009-wk; @Niehrs2012-ku].
 For example, one Wnt ligand can activate or inhibit different pathways depending on the availability of the receptor in the tissue, suggesting that different ligand--receptor combinations can dictate the signaling output [@Umbhauer2000-un; @Mikels2006-ha; @Van_Amerongen2008-oo].
 Therefore, a crucial step to comprehend the developmental roles of Wnt signaling is to uncover the particular ligand--receptor contexts active throughout embryogenesis.